crankycyclops/trogdor-pp/README.md

 # Trogdor++

-A unified engine for building text adventures and MUDs with batteries included.
+A batteries-included engine with tools for building single and multi-player text adventures and MUDs.

 ## Introduction